 Another benefit of equity release is that there are no affordability assessments; your property is the collateral for the loan.
 This can be a significant relief for those who have had their incomes hit.

 Equity release to help fund holidays

-A popular use of equity release has always been to help pay for holidays.
-But with the ongoing pandemic, you may be surprised to know it is still a popular choice.
+A common use for equity release has always been to help pay for holidays, and since the world has opened up post-pandemic, its once again a popular choice.